JarredTyson/SteelCollective/README.md

 ##### i.
 As a Frequent User, I want to check to see if there are any new image posts to see any changes in the band.
 * a.
-These will be updated in the gallery page to showcase the recent events we've played for. iii.
+These will be updated in the gallery page to showcase the recent events we've played for.
+#### ii.
 The user would already be comfortable with the website layout and can easily click the news link to find out current affairs.
 * a.
 The website layout will generally stay the same in the future and is similar to many other web pages making it familiar to navigate around.